 Cooking Your Pasta Separately

 I have tested this extensively, and we find that this is best if you follow the recipe as directed but reduce the broth by 1 cup.
-You can cook your pasta on the stove and then add it to your crockpot cream cheese alfredo right in your slow cooker.
+You can cook your pasta on the stove and then add it to your crockpot cream cheese alfredo right before serving.

 Tips & Tricks

-- Make sure you stir the pasta several times as it cooks to make sure that the noodles don't stick together.
-The rest of this recipe can be hands off, but this is a must.
+- Stir the pasta several times as it cooks to prevent sticking.
+The rest of this recipe can be hands-off, but this is a must.
 (Just remember, don't leave the lid off your slow cooker for too long, or it can greatly impact the cooking time!)

 - If you'd like a slightly thicker sauce, simply add 2 tablespoons of cornstarch dissolved in 2 tablespoons of cold water to your slow cooker before adding the noodles.
 Stir until incorporated.
 (Just remember that the noodles need something to cook in, and the sauce will thicken up quite a bit!)